 This workshop is made as easy as possible for you.
 Your transfer to and from the airport is included in the price, as is all transportation throughout the trip and all your accommodation.
-All you will have to focus on is enjoying the unbelievable sights of Iceland in Autumn and your compositions.
+All you will have to focus on is enjoying the unbelievable sights of Iceland in Autumn, and figuring out how to best capture your compositions.

-Do not miss the opportunity to photograph this beautiful island nation wrapped in its fall colors and potentially beneath the Northern Lights.
+Do not miss the opportunity to photograph this beautiful island nation wrapped in its fall colours.
 Check availability by choosing a date.

-Throughout the day, you will make stops to shoot many of them.
-You will focus, for example, on the dramatic, craggy coastlines around Arnarstapi, where you can find hexagonal basalt columns, and Lóndrangar, the site of two mighty sea-stacks which resemble a fortress.
+Throughout the day, you will make stops to shoot many of said features.
+You will focus on the dramatic, craggy coastlines around Arnarstapi—where you can find stunning hexagonal basalt columns—and Lóndrangar, the site of two mighty sea-stacks.
 You will also capture the haunting Buðahraun lava field, contrasted with the quaint, historic hamlet of Buðir.

 Snæfellsnes is incredible in all seasons, yet has a special magic in its autumnal colours.
 What only adds to this is the chance you have to witness and shoot the Northern Lights when you finally retire on the Peninsula for the evening, after a full day of adventure.

 Your focus today will be on the northern coastline of the Peninsula.
 The seascapes here of Breiðafjörður fjord are stunning, particularly in clear weather when you are able to see all the way across to the massive mountains of the Westfjords.